CanCanCommunity/cancancan/CONTRIBUTING.md

 ### Adding new Features or Bugfixes

 CanCanCan uses a [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) development model.
-The latest "released" version of CanCanCan, the latest gem version, can always be found on `master`, while the next version or nightly is on `develop`.
+The latest "released" version of CanCanCan, the latest gem version, can always be found on `main`, while the next version or nightly is on `develop`.

 Please make sure you have test coverage for anything you add or fix!